Coloring graphs with no even hole $\geq 6$: the triangle-free case: General case

 \begin{lemma} Let $G$ be a triangle-free graph inducing a 5-hole $C$.
 Let $S\subseteq V(G)$ be a minimal dominating set of $C$, assumed to be disjoint from $C$.
 If we delete the edges with both endpoints in $S$, then for every vertex $t\in S$, there exists a vertex $t'\in S$ such that one can find an induced $tt'$-path of length 4 and an induced $tt'$-path of length 3 or 5, both with interior in $C$. \end{lemma}

-\begin{proof} Let $t\in S$, call $v_1$ a neighbor of $t$ on the cycle and number the others vertices of $C$ with $v_2, \ldots , v_5$ (following the adjacency on the cycle).
+\begin{proof} Let $t\in S$.
+Since $S$ is a minimal dominating set of $C$, there exists $v_1\in C$ such that $N(v_1)\cap S=\{t\}$ (otherwise, $t$ is useless and can be removed from $S$).
+Number the other vertices of $C$ with $v_2, \ldots , v_5$ (following the adjacency on the cycle).
 Since $G$ is triangle-free, $t$ can not be adjacent to both $v_3$ and $v_4$, so up to relabeling the cycle in the other direction we assume that $t$ is not adjacent to $v_3$.
 Let $t'\in S$ be a vertex dominating $v_3$.
 Then $tv_1v_2v_3t'$ is an induced path of length 4 between $t$ and $t'$.
-Moreover, $tv_1v_5v_4t'$ is a (non-necessarily induced) path of length 5 between $t$ and $t'$.
+Moreover, $tv_1v_5v_4v_3t'$ is a (non-necessarily induced) path of length 5 between $t$ and $t'$.
 If this path is not induced, the only possible chords are $tv_4$ and $t'v_5$ since $G$ is triangle-free, which in any case gives an induced $tt'$-path of length 3. \end{proof}

 Recall that in this section, we are interesting in strong PCP, \emph{i.e.} PCP, all regular blocks $G_i$ of which contain an induced $C_5$.
-We start with step (i):
+We start with step \ref{step1}:

 \begin{lemma} Let $c'$ be the constant of Lemma \ref{lem: sans C5}, let $G\in \C$ and $v$ be any vertex of $G$.
 For every $\delta \in \mathbb{N}$ such that $\chi(G)\geq \delta \geq 2c'$, there exists a strong PCP of order 1 with origin $v$ and leftovers at least $f(\delta)=\delta/2-15$.